Communications for nonprofits

 Media relations

-Crisis communication
+Crisis communication and reputation management

 Training